olehxch/mlx-neural-networks/README.md

 |    1    |    0    |     1      |
 |    1    |    1    |     0      |

-A neural network consists of 2 linear layers of 2 neurons.
+A neural network consists of two linear layers.
+The input layer consists of two neurons, and the output layer contains one neuron.
 As input, the neural network takes two integer numbers and outputs one number as a result.
 Stochastic gradient descent (SGD) optimizer is used.

 Project files are [here](./1_xor_gate).